 Bringing all of that information together in one system frees up your staff to focus on higher-value tasks and gives you a strong foundation of reliable data to analyse.
 The result is more targeted outreach personalized to the donors and beneficiaries who need it most.

 You’re Able to Expand your services

 Your mission can change lives, which is why it’s so important to continuously find ways to serve more people and communities in need.
-But the traditional manual processes, siloed systems, and paper-based documentation that are still so common in the nonprofit world limit your scalability.
+But the traditional manual processes, siloed systems, and paper-based documentation that are still so common in the nonprofit sector limit your scalability.

-One example of a digital transformation project that can deliver this benefit is the upgrading of your CRM and integrating it with marketing automation software.
+One example of a digital technology that can deliver this benefit is the upgrading of your CRM and integrating it with marketing automation software.
 Having to manually upload records between your customer database and marketing tools limits staff productivity and can result in communication errors with donors and beneficiaries.
-Bringing these systems together improves the efficiency of your outreach and helps you scale communications to more people as your nonprofit grows.
+Bringing these systems together improves the efficiency of your outreach and helps you scale communications to more people as your nonprofit organization grows.